 Williamsburg is one of the absolute best places to explore in Virginia at Christmastime, and there are plenty of activities and events to keep you busy.
-History lovers have a special place in their heart for Virginia’s historic triangle and it’s easy to see why during this amazing time of year.
+History lovers have a special place in their heart for Virginia’s historic triangle and it’s easy to see why during the holidays.

 1. Experience a Colonial Williamsburg Christmas